Williamm-Wei-Zhu/Williamm-Wei-Zhu.github.io/_pages/about.md

 My research interest includes AI application and Blockchain.

-The stories, essays I wrote can be found at  <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>My blog</a>.
+The stories, essays I wrote can be found at  <a href='https://www.jianshu.com/u/7bd87904807a'>My blog</a>.

 # 🔥 News
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
+- *2022.02*: &nbsp;🎉🎉 Digital Currency:: The Rise of Machine Power and the Future of Digital Order is published.
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
+- *2020.02*: &nbsp;🎉🎉 The Brief History of Blockchain is published.

 # 📝 Publications